 The ship has 750 outside cabins with balconies, at the time the most balconies on any cruiseliner.
 Five swimmingpools, three show lounges, three dining rooms (besides an 24-hour alternative restaurant), a virtual reality theater and a greenscreen studio were also part of .
 More dining options are at a pizzeria and a Southwestern-style restaurant.
 In total, there are four options for breakfast, seven options for lunch and eight for diner.
 All of this, in a ship that was supposed to be a 'big ship with a small ship feel'.
 Opinions about this are not the same with every passenger...

-She sailed her trials during december of 1997 and was planned to be delivered to Princess Cruises at the 3rd of may 1998.
-But it seemed that a ship this large could not be finished on time, so delivery was postponed, because the ship was not going to make her first cruise from Southampton to Istanbul.
+Although it was planned for the new ship to be delivered to Princess Cruises at the 3rd of may 1998, it seemed that a ship this large could not be finished on time.
+Because of this, delivery was postponed, as it was clear that the ship was not going to make her first cruise from Southampton to Istanbul.
 Still a lot had to be done, for example the carpeting was not ready and it was impossible to take on passengers.
 There was a voyage towards Istanbul, though, but during this voyage all work that had to be done was finished.
 At the 19th of may, the ship was finally delivered to the company and sailed her first Mediterranean cruise from Istanbul to Barcelona, departing the Turkish port at the 26th of may.
 She wasn't officially named, though.
 This was planned in a special ceremony at New York at the 29th of september.
-The ship was named by Olivia de Havilland, a British-American actress born in 1916 who appeared in films like 'A Midsummer Nights Dream' in 1935, 'Gone With The Wind' in 1939 and 'The Heiress' in 1949.
+The ship was then named by Olivia de Havilland, a British-American actress born in 1916 who appeared in films like 'A Midsummer Nights Dream' in 1935, 'Gone With The Wind' in 1939 and 'The Heiress' in 1949.

 In the year 2000, the ships registry was changed to the Bahamas, her homeport now was Hamilton.
 And in october of that same year, an important step was taken when the cruise division of P&O Princess separated itself from the P&O Group and was going public on its own.
 A few years later, the rest of the P&O Group was absorbed into Dubai Ports and the name P&O dissappeared as such.
 The cruisedivision was planning to merge with Royal Caribbean a few years later, but this deal collapsed and P&O Princess was instead taken over by Carnival Corporation making it part of the largest passengership company since the International Merchantile Marine Corporation from J.P.
 Morgan in the beginning of the 1900's.

 In 2011, a large rebuilding took place to get the ship up-to-date with its newest fleetmates.
 In may of that year, the ship was drydocked and she recieved a completely renewed Atrium, new dining options, a Princess Cruises first tearoom called 'Leaves', a remodelled casino, boutiques and an art-gallery and the Crooners Martini Lounge.
 Also, new suites were added and a lot of public rooms updated and refurbished.
 But the most distinctive change was the removal of the Skywalkers Lounge, wherefor a new nightclub was built called 'The One5'.
-Officially, the Skywalkers Lounge was removed because of fuel-efficiency reasons.
-But it is known throughout that the lounge above the aft decks of the ship suffered some structural problems and small cracks in the steel were the true reason for its removal.
-Also, there were complaints that the lounge took away the sun from the aft deck pool because of its place above it.
-It was of course already in the newer ships of the class that the lounge had been removed more midships, so the aftdecks were cleared.
+The Skywalkers Lounge was removed because of fuel-efficiency reasons.
+As the lounge was quite heavy at her back, the ship's bow turned upwards during sailingtimes, triggering a higher fuel-consumption.
+In later ships of the Grand Class, aluminium was used for the lounge, reducing the weight and so these problems did not occur within the later ships.
+Side-effect was also that the lounge above the aft decks of the ship suffered some structural problems and small cracks in the steel were discovered due to the weight also.
+Next to these structural problems, there were complaints from the passengers that the lounge took away the sun from the aft deck pool because of its place above it.
+It was of course already in several of the newer ships of the class that the lounge had been removed more midships, so the aftdecks were cleared.